 There are the classic attractions of course, like the museums, the châteaux and the theme parks.
 But more than that, there are the summer sales, the bicycling Tour the France, and countless tiny festivals and farmers’ markets as towns and villages across the country vie for tourists.

-The beach bars will be open and the cafés packed.
+The beachside towns have put out their welcome mat and the cafés will be packed.
 The urge to head for the open road to drive (or take the high-speed train) is everywhere.
 The weather in July is generally great, although it can get quite hot in the south.

 One never needs a reason visit France, but even less so in July.
 So let’s check out the top travel tips for visiting France in July, shall we?
 Allons-y!